tinychainorg/tinychain/readme.md

     - [ ] check network online nodes
     - [ ] send coins
     - [ ] receive coins
+- [ ] refactoring
     - [ ] add nonce to tx
     - [ ] refactor miner code to be pretty
     - [ ] improve robustness of sql queries- need to verify we use right number of columns and ?'s
     - [ ] improve block/rawblock. missing fields, unset fields etc. tests for this.
     - [ ] double check big endian canonical encoding
+    - [ ] add zlib compression for rawblock, block (just like google's sstable)
+- [ ] generate zk proofs of chain history